spren9er/tilez/README.md

 - robust – _handles edge cases very well_
 - light-weight – _does not add more than a few bytes to your Svelte application_

 The main application of **_tilez_** is to use it as abstraction layer for creating compositions and layers of arbitrary SVG charts for data visualization.
-As SVG is lacking a layout engine, **_tilez_** tries to fill that gap, even though it can be used with HTML, Canvas and WebGL, too.
+As SVG is lacking a layout engine, **_tilez_** fills that gap.
+Nevertheless, it can be used with HTML, Canvas and WebGL, too.

 Here is an example of a composition of several different [Observable Plot](https://github.com/observablehq/plot) charts, which makes up an [UpSet plot](https://upset.app).
 Individual charts are embedded in a simple **_tilez_** layout.
 The final result is one single SVG chart (w/o HTML).